 Boatright-Horowitz, Su L. "Teaching Antiracism in a Large Introductory Psychology Class: A Course Module and Its Evaluation."
 Journal of Black Studies 36.1 (2005): 34-51.JSTOR.
 Web.
 21 Feb.
 2014.

-Su Boatright-Horowitz is a rofessor focusing in Behavioral Science at the University of Rhode Island.
+Su Boatright-Horowitz is a Professor focusing in Behavioral Science at the University of Rhode Island.
 She is also the Director of the Undergraduate Program in Psychology.
 Boatright-Horowitz’s article focuses on her experiences in her own psychology course, primarily focusing on interactions with her students and statistics pertaining to a questionnaire provided to the students.
 Several questions were provided to the students multiple times in the year, preceding and following their studies on antiracism in the psychology course.
 Boatright-Horowitz was sure to isolate the responses from students of color and white students, and analyzed differences in both groups as well as how responses changes after learning about racism in the course.
 The general conclusion was that white students generally did not see themselves as privileged or racist as colored students saw them, and they also failed to see the prevalence of racism in the world around them.
 Upon learning about racism, however, students better accepted racism in the world around them and thought they should become more proactive in combatting racism.
 Boatright-Horowitz’s study is crucial to analyze racism in pop culture because it establishes the fact that Americans are not fully aware of the racism around them, and must learn to find and combat racism around them.
 Her research is sure to prove that pop culture texts are an important tool to analyze racism and teach Americans that it should be combatted.
 By observing racism in films that they watch every day like White Chicks, Americans can observe stereotypes around them and actively combat them (as the students at University of Rhode Island did).

 Hall, Ronald E. "The Ball Curve: Calculated Racism and the Stereotype of African American Men."
 Journal of Black Studies 32.1 (2001): 104-19.
 JSTOR.
 Web.
 21 Feb.
 2014.